wp-plugins/drop-shadow-boxes/readme.txt

 = How do I add links and other formatting inside the box? = Once you've added the shortcode to the page/post you can edit the contents just like any other content.

-= How do two or more boxes side by side? =
+= How do I get two or more boxes lined up side by side? = Try experimenting with the alignment of the boxes.
+To get a few boxes lined up in a row you'll probably need to align all the boxes left.
-Align the second box left.

 = Will it work on a dark background? =
 Yes, you'll just need to set the effect_shadow_color shortcode attribute to "white".